jkaramon/vanilladesk.github.com/--ticket-management.md

 [TODO: Ticket Concept Excerpt]

-Ticketing concept is described more detailed in our [wiki][ticket-concept].
+Ticketing concept is described more detailed in our [wiki](http://wiki.vanilladesk.com/display/doc/Ticket).

 Nifty Features in Ticket Management
 ===================================